Arviat: Community

 Arviat is the southernmost community on the Nunavut mainland and is close to the geographical centre of Canada.
 In Arviat, Inuktitut and English are primarily spoken, having the third largest population in Nunavut, behind Rankin Inlet and Iqaluit.
 From the 2011 Canadian census to the 2016 Canadian census there was a population increase of 14.6%.
-The mayor of Arviat is Joe Savikataaq (Jr.).
-The hamlet of Arviat also possesses a Tim Hortons in the Northern Store and a self-serve Tim Hortons in the Quick Stop (owned by Northern Store).

 The community became a hamlet under the name Eskimo Point (name first appeared on maps in 1738) in 1977.

 Cargo and passenger air service is provided by Calm Air, Canadian North and Nolinor Aviation (charter only) out of Arviat Airport.
 Destinations include other settlements in Nunavut and Manitoba, including Winnipeg.

 Hunting and fishing are very active in the community; they are the primary source of sustenance.
-Four locally operated stores - Padlei Co-op, Northern Stores, Arctic Connection and Eskimo Point Lumber Supply - carry a wide range of products.

-To the south, the town of Churchill, Manitoba is accessible by boat (summer and fall only), snowmobile and Bombardier from Arviat and is often travelled to for supplies.
+To the south, the town of Churchill, Manitoba is accessible by boat during the summer and fall.
+Churchill is accessible by snowmobile and Bombardier from Arviat.
+Churchill is often travelled to for supplies.

 Arviat is well known around the Arctic for its artistic qualities.
 It is a thriving community with many talented musicians: Susan Aglukark, a well known musician; Simon "Johnny Cash of the North" Sigyariaq; the band Uniaqtuq, with Arsene, Pelagie and Mary Angalik; the Arviat Band, with John and Billy Kuksuk, Paul Kattau and others; the Irksuk band, played by Paul Irksuk and sons.
 All have had CDs recorded commercially.